-- What cost sharing, if any, would the plan require? - What role, if any, would private insurance and other public programs have? - Which providers would be allowed to participate, and who would own the hospitals and employ the providers? - How would the single-payer system set provider payment rates and purchase prescription drugs? - How would the single-payer system contain health care costs? - How would the system be financed?
+- How would the government administer a single-payer health plan? - Who would be eligible for the plan, and what benefits would it cover? - What cost sharing, if any, would the plan require? - What role, if any, would private insurance and other public programs have? - Which providers would be allowed to participate, and who would own the hospitals and employ the providers? - How would the single-payer system set provider payment rates and purchase prescription drugs? - How would the single-payer system contain health care costs? - How would the system be financed?

-This bill proposes to move Maine to a single-payor model with robust benefits (including dental, vision, and long-term care).
-No single state has gone this route although there have been attempts under federal waivers.
+This bill proposes to move Maine to a single-payor model with robust benefits (including dental and vision, and home health care).
+No single state has gone this route although there have been attempts.